cefet-rj-dal/harbinger/examples/anomalies/35-autoencoder-han_autoenc_denoise_ed.md

 ![plot of chunk unnamed-chunk-5](fig/35-autoencoder-han_autoenc_denoise_ed/unnamed-chunk-5-1.png)

+### Configure the Method

+The next step is to instantiate the method and, when necessary, fit it to the selected series.
+This is where the notebook makes its analytical choice explicit: the parameters chosen here determine what kind of pattern the detector or transformer will become sensitive to and how the later outputs should be interpreted.

 ``` r
 # Define denoising autoencoder-based detector (autoenc_denoise_ed)
   model <- han_autoencoder(3, 2, autoenc_denoise_ed, num_epochs = 1500)
 ```

 ``` r